Rosianne Cutajar

-Rosianne Cutajar (born 4 September 1988) is a Maltese politician who was formerly a member of the Labour Party.
+Rosianne Cutajar (born 4 September 1988) is a Maltese politician who is a member of the Labour Party.
 She is a member of the Parliament of Malta representing the Sixth District electoral division.
 Cutajar was Parliamentary Secretary for Civil Rights and Reforms within the Ministry for Justice, Equality and Governance.
 As a junior minister within Prime Minister Robert Abela’s government, she was responsible for Malta’s equality and civil rights policy and its implementation, together with the country’s legislative reforms across various sectors of government.
 Cutajar resigned from her position as parliamentary secretary in February 2021 after calls for her resignation due to links with murder suspect Yorgen Fenech.

 Cutajar also resigned from the Labour Party following the leaking of intimate chat transcripts between her and businessman Yorgen Fenech.
-She continues to serve as an independent MP.
+She continued to serve as an independent MP before getting reinstated into the Labour Party.

+In 2026, Cutajar was appointed Minister for Equality and Civil Rights after the Maltese Labour Party won it fourth consecutive General Election in May 2026.

 Education

 Cutajar attended the Qormi Primary School, going on to the Maria Assunta Girls school in Hamrun for her secondary education.
 She attended the Giovanni Curmi Higher Secondary School.
 She graduated with a BA with Honours Degree as well as a Postgraduate Certificate from the University of Malta.